michaelmcmillan/Zone/readme.md

 # Zone
-An open source alternative Sonos player.
+An open source alternative to the Sonos controller.

 ![Screenshot](assets/screens/screenshot.png)